eProsima/AML-IP/amlip_demo_nodes/README.md

 ### Sync Main Node

 This is a **Python** application that sends jobs in the format of strings.
-From each string given it creates a job, send it and awaits for a computing to receive the solution.
+From each string given it creates a job, sends it and awaits for a computing to receive the solution.
 There are 2 ways to introduce strings to send jobs:

-1. Each argument to the python command will be converted to a string and sent as a job.
+1. Each argument of the Python command is converted to a string and sent as a job.
 2. If no arguments are given, it expects user to enter strings by keyboard input.
-Entering an empty string will close the execution.
+   Entering an empty string will terminate the execution.

 ```sh
 # To send 2 jobs